Les Violons du Roy: History

+In August 2025, the ensemble announced that Cohen had concluded his tenure as music director of Les Violons du Roy at the close of the 2024-2025 season and now has the title of Chef principal ('Principal director').
+In October 2025, the ensemble announced the re-appointment of Labadie as its music director, effective with the 2026-2027 season.

 The orchestra has recorded commercially for the Dorian, Virgin Classics, and ATMA Classique labels.
-The ensemble has won the Juno Award for Classical Album of the Year twice: for their recording of George Frideric Handel's Apollo e Dafne and Handel's Silete Venti in 2001, and for their recording of Wolfgang Amadeus Mozart's Requiem in 2003.
+The ensemble has won the Juno Award for Classical Album of the Year three times: for their recording of George Frideric Handel's Apollo e Dafne and Handel's Silete Venti in 2001, for their recording of Wolfgang Amadeus Mozart's Requiem in 2003, and in 2007 for their recording of Astor Piazzolla's Four Seasons.